Separate and efficient characterization of state-preparation and measurement errors using single-qubit operations: Application to generating GHZ states

 We can now use the inequality, $|\prod_{i=1}^N a_i-\prod_{i=1}^N b_i|\leq\sum_{i=1}^N|a_i-b_i|$ if $|a_i|,|b_i|\leq 1$, to further simplify the above expression.
 If the SPAM errors are {\em weak}, such that, for all $i$,

 we may finally write

-Therefore, the difference between the two estimates diverges as a sum of the inverse powers of the SP parameters.
-In fact, a bound with a similar scaling in ${\alpha^{z,(i)}_\text{SP}}$ may also be derived by relaxing the assumption that SPAM errors are small, see \ref{app:largesp}.
-Thus, an unbiased estimate for the observable expectation value may only be constructed if the SP errors are taken into account for all qubits measured.
+{This bound implies that, in the regime where SPAM errors are small, the bias in the observable estimator scales \emph{linearly} with both the system size $N$ and the magnitude of the SP errors, $1-\alpha_\text{SP}^{z,(i)}$ (to the first order).
+In fact, a bound similar to the one in Eq.\,\eqref{eq::diffScale} may also be derived by relaxing the assumption that SPAM errors are small (see \ref{app:largesp}), in which case the difference between the two estimates diverges as a sum of the inverse powers of the SP parameters.
+Either way, an unbiased estimate for the observable expectation value may only be constructed if the SP errors are taken into account for all qubits measured, emphasizing the importance of separate SP characterization for scalable quantum processors.}

-Fig.\,\ref{fig:GHZReal} demonstrates the behavior of this difference on an actual IBM-Q device, where a GHZ state is prepared by selecting linearly connected set of qubits of size $N\in\{2,4,6,8,10,12\}$.
+Fig.\,\ref{fig:GHZReal} demonstrates the behavior of this difference on an actual IBM-Q device, where a GHZ state is prepared by selecting a linearly connected set of qubits of size $N\in\{2,4,6,8,10,12\}$.
 The raw measurement of this expectation value is under-estimated, as expected, due to unaddressed SPAM errors.
 When SPAM mitigation is carried out using the above $A$ and $B$ matrices, we see a statistically significant distance between the corresponding expectation values $\underline{\braket{Z^{\otimes N}}}_{\rho_\text{GHZ}}$ and $\overline{\braket{Z^{\otimes N}}}_{\rho_\text{GHZ}}$.
 Since the expectation values are estimated over the same dataset, the only source of this disagreement can be the unaddressed SP errors.
-Unlike the simulated setting shown in Fig.\,\ref{fig:GHZ}, the expectation values are seen to fall to zero -- due to gate and environmental noise -- more rapidly as $N\geq 10$, and the mitigation strategies no longer produce results any different from the raw data.
+Unlike the simulated setting shown in Fig.\,\ref{fig:GHZ}, the expectation values are seen to fall to zero -- due to gate and environmental noise -- more rapidly for $N\geq 10$, and the mitigation strategies no longer produce results any different from the raw data.